arrayfire/arrayfire-fortran/README.md

 ---------------

 - The latest version of ArrayFire.
 You can [download here](http://www.accelereyes.com/download_arrayfire)
+    - All the pre-requisites for ArrayFire still apply.

 - `gfortran`: Rigt now only `gfortran` for Linux is supported